udipbohara/Gov-cuomo/README.md

 ```
 $ pip install flair
 ```
 Flair sentiment is based on character level pretrained LSTM neutral network which takes individual words into account while predicting the overall label.
 Due to it being a strongly pretrained library along with the LSTM approach, the analysis is contextual.
-Due to that, the library is very well equipped to handle typos as well.
+Due to that, the library is __very well equipped to handle typos as well__.
+This works perfectly well working with tweets as  they have typos in them.

  Details of the parameters of the model are: